-Provision of construction, incident and weather alerts and tracking of traveler behavior change as a result of alert service.
+Provision of construction, incident, weather, and other emergency alerts and tracking of traveler behavior change as a result of alert service.

-Strategy: Emergency Planning & Preparedness
+Strategy: Emergency Response/Contingency Planning & Preparedness

-Description: Work closely with local emergency management officials and transportation partners (NJDOT, PANYNJ, TransCom, NJ TRANSIT, DRJTBC) to ensure effective communication to the public in such scenarios.
+Description: Work closely with local emergency management officials and transportation partners (NJDOT, PANYNJ, TransCom, NJ TRANSIT, and DRJTBC) to ensure effective communication to the public in such scenarios.
 Serve as a source of information to the public through the provision of direct traffic/emergency alerts, updating of webpage, and use of social media communication.